 • High Season (June–August): Prices for hotels and rentals peak.
 Note for 2026: A total Solar Eclipse will occur on August 12, 2026.
 Expect extremely high demand and prices during this week.
 We strongly recommend booking 6–12 months in advance for August 2026.

-Travel Style
+Traveling Method and Travel Style

-Stay duration
+Stay Duration

 Group Size

-Type of experience
+Type of Experience

-Iceland Travel Budget Tips
+Iceland Budget Saving Tips

 Despite having a reputation for being an expensive destination, there are several ways that you can save money on your trip to Iceland.